wp-plugins/custom-post-type-ui/readme.txt

 2. Activate the plugin
 3. Navigate to Settings > Custom Post Type UI

 That's it!
-Now you can easily start creating custom post types in WordPress
+Now you can easily start creating custom post types and taxonomies in WordPress

 == Frequently Asked Questions ==